 Transforming lives and the wider community

-However, Peter’s kindness and generosity extends beyond the classroom.
-He has dedicated his life to helping others, with his main focus being to empower the community through education, sustainable agriculture, and peace building.
-He donates 80% of his salary to support local projects, other schools, and students who can’t afford books and uniforms, while also promoting peace between religious and ethnic groups, and helping address food security in the wider community.
+Peter empowers the community through education, sustainable agriculture, and peace building.
+80% of his salary goes to supporting local projects, other schools, and students who can’t afford books and uniforms.
+And his free time is spent encouraging peace among religious and ethnic groups and creating awareness around food security in the wider community.

 “He is one extraordinary teacher.
 Eighty per cent of his salary goes to supporting others, not only from this school but also two other schools.
 He writes cheques to the school so that the money goes towards clearing fees for needy students.
 He deserved this more than anyone,” said Daniel Mwariri, the school principal.